henry-hartzler/mixed_messages/README.md

 # Mixed Messages

 ## Codecademy project details
-+This project should use JavaScript to produce a truly random message composed of at least 3 different sections.
++ This project should use JavaScript to produce a truly random message composed of at least 3 different sections.

 ## My take
 + This project will be an astrology prediction simulator.